Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 Ensure that the metrics’ design captures the different parts of the CSR strategy, including employee buy-in and satisfaction levels, community impact, reputation contributions, etc.

-When CSR is properly implemented, it becomes ingrained into the company’s value and culture, positively affecting the way the brand operates.
+When CSR is properly implemented, it becomes ingrained into the company’s values and culture, positively affecting the way the brand operates.

 CSR should become inherent in an organization’s mission and message, and hold a strong place in its marketing and advertising.